Move or copy an SSL certificate from a Windows server to another Windows server

 6. Click Finish.
 You may need to restart IIS for the certificate to start working with the assigned website.

 While there are several steps in the process, moving an SSL certificate from one Windows server to another is an easy task.
-It involves exporting a working SSL certificate from the MMC console to a .pfx file which contains the certificates and private key and then importing that file in the MMC console of the new or additional server.
+It involves exporting a working SSL certificate from the MMC console to a .pfx file and then importing that file in the MMC console of the new or additional server.
 You will then need to assign or bind the certificate to a website in IIS in order to start using it on a website.
 If you need to move your SSL certificate to or from a different type of server, select the server type on our main SSL Certificate Import/Export Page

 I have used your guide to move 3 SSL's over the course of a few months.
 Thanks!!!